All-Ireland Senior Hurling Championship

 The GAA Hurling All-Ireland Senior Championship, known simply as the All-Ireland Championship, is an annual inter-county hurling competition organised by the Gaelic Athletic Association (GAA).
-It is the highest inter-county hurling competition in Ireland, and has been contested every year except one since 1887.
+It is the highest-tier competition for inter-county hurling in Ireland and has been contested in every year except one since 1887.

-The final, currently held on the third Sunday in August, is the culmination of a series of games played during July and August, with the winning team receiving the Liam MacCarthy Cup.
-For the majority of its existence, the All-Ireland Championship has been played on a straight knockout basis whereby once a team loses they are eliminated from the championship.
+The final, formerly held in September, then August and now moved to July, is the culmination of a series of games played during the summer and with the winning team receiving the Liam MacCarthy Cup.
+The All-Ireland Championship has been played on a straight knockout basis for the majority of its existence, whereby a team's first loss eliminated them from the championship.
 In more recent years, the qualification procedures for the championship have changed several times.
-Currently, qualification is limited to teams competing in three feeder competitions; the bulk of the teams involved make up the tier one Leinster Championship and the Munster Championship while two teams also qualify to the preliminary rounds from the second tier Joe McDonagh Cup.
-Annual promotion and relegation allows teams outside these competitions (teams from the Christy Ring Cup (tier 3), the Nicky Rackard Cup (tier 4) and the Lory Meagher Cup (tier 5)) to eventually reach the All-Ireland championship.
+Currently, qualification is limited to teams competing in 3 feeder competitions; three teams from the Leinster Senior Hurling Championship, three teams from the Munster Senior Hurling Championship and two teams who qualify to the All-Ireland preliminary quarter-finals from the second-tier Joe McDonagh Cup.
+Annual promotion and relegation allows teams outside these competitions (teams from the Christy Ring Cup - tier 3, the Nicky Rackard Cup - tier 4 and the Lory Meagher Cup - tier 5) to eventually reach the All-Ireland Senior Hurling Championship.

-Twelve teams currently participate in the All-Ireland Championship, with the most successful teams coming from the provinces of Leinster and Munster.
-Kilkenny, Cork and Tipperary are considered "the big three" of hurling.
-They have won 94 championships between them.
+Seventeen teams currently participate in the All-Ireland Championship, with the most successful coming from the provinces of Leinster and Munster.
+13 different teams have won the title, 10 of whom have been champions more than once.
+Kilkenny are the competition's most successful team, having been All-Ireland champions on 36 occasions.
+Kilkenny, Cork and Tipperary are considered "the big three" of hurling and hold 95 championships between them, while Limerick have had huge success in recent years, winning five all Irelands in six years (2018-2023).
+The current title holders are Tipperary, who defeated Cork by 3-27 to 1-18 in the 2025 final.
+This was Tipperary's 29th All Ireland hurling title.

-The title has been won by 13 different teams, 10 of whom have won the title more than once.
-The all-time record-holders are Kilkenny, who have won the championship on 36 occasions.
-Limerick are the current champions, and have won the last three championships.

 The All-Ireland Senior Hurling Championship final was listed in second place by CNN in its "10 sporting events you have to see live", after the Olympic Games.